gavinlyonsrepo/pic_16F18346_projects/projects/oled_dht22/README.md

 The SSD1306 OLED display communicates with the master device over I2C mode.
 It is controlled via the two pin I2C bus.
 Both pins must be held logic high by pull-up resistors.

 The ASCII based font file is a called "font.h".
-Each character is printed in a 5 by 8 box pixel.
-(width by height) with a another blank byte printed in between so a box of 48 pixels in total for each character.
-The screen is 128 by 32 pixels.
-So (32/8) 4 rows available and (128/6) 21 columns available.

-This library turns the OLED into a character 21x04 based screen.
+The font is 5 x 8 with two blank vertical bytes added for padding so in effect a 7 x 8 size font .
+The screen is (128 by 64) so it's (128/7 by 64/8) or 1(18 by 08).
+This library turns the OLED into a character 18x08 based screen.
+Total characters = 144.
 There are no graphics in library and one font.
-Will also work on a  OLED 128 by 32 SSD1306, as well with one modification to library.
-( comment in/out a block of marked code at top of oled.h).
+Will also work on a OLED 128 by 32 SSD1306 as well, with one modification to library. ( comment in/out a define at top of header file.).

 **DHT 22 sensor**